 And the software vendor ultimately gets away with it because they are the ones who do the integration of their own products so they have no incentive to not suck.
 They tend to have high levels of lock-in and they know their competitors have huge barriers to entry, so the competitive pressure to be good isn’t there.

-And here you are, the user of another grotesque ERP system that was shoved down your throat by your boss to use it or else…
+And here you are, the customer, a user of another grotesque ERP system that was shoved down your throat by your boss to use it or else…

 The net result is that corporate software is software that nobody gives a damn about: not it’s creators, not it’s investors, and not it’s users.